GLOBAL MARKETS-Dollar soars, stocks gain amid talk of Fed QE exit

 The dollar's strength was largely attributed to the euro,

-which fell to a six-week low on talk the European Central Bank
+which fell to a six-week low on market talk that the European

 would make banks pay to park their cash overnight with the ECB.